Build Status Gradle Plugin Portal

 💡

-You can apply the jvm-dependency-conflict-detection plugin to get some automatic conflict resolution.
+You can apply the jvm-dependency-conflict-resolution plugin to get some automatic conflict resolution.

 If you get an error like this: